 Rules of precedence control the order of evaluation for ambiguous expression and pattern constructs.
 Higher precedence items are evaluated before lower precedence items.

-The following table shows the order of precedence, from highest to lowest, and indicates whether the the operator or expression is associated with the token to its left or right. .
+The following table shows the order of precedence, from highest to lowest, and indicates whether the operator or expression is associated with the token to its left or right.
 The OP marker represents the symbolic-op tokens that begin with the specified prefix, except those listed elsewhere in the table.
 For example, +OP represents any token that begins with a plus sign, unless the token appears elsewhere in the table.